nathanaccidentally/OSRestoreX/README.md

 **But be warned:** This can be triggered by any ol' Cydia tweak with a postinst script so I'd be **VERY** careful if you install this although I reccomend you don't.
 You can trigger OSRestore by typing `osrestore` from the command line.

+## MacOS OSRestoreX
+This version of OSRestoreX can be run entirley from MacOS with no device interaction at all.
+Can be helpful for people who are having issues or just would prefer to use OSRestoreX on a Mac.

+You can run it by opening Terminal and entering `cd /Path/to/OSRestore MacOS/` and then dragging in osrestorex.sh.
+That should walk you through the process and 'semi-restore' your device.

 ### DISCLAIMER:

 I have only tried this on iOS 10.2 and 10.1.1 and OSRestore may not be compatible with other firmwares.
 I am not responsible for any damage to your device.